roy-aman/chatbot/README.md

 # chatbot
-Version 2.0 of the Mifos chatbot and adapter for Fineract
+Version 2.0 of the Mifos chatbot and adapter for Fineract new update